zombief0/voxloudtest/README.md

 These are the steps:

 1. You create a public fork of this project on your Bitbucket account clicking [here](https://bitbucket.org/voverc/provisioning-hw/fork) or you clone it and push to your account if you use other Git platforms (Github, Gitlab, etc)
-2. You create a dedicated branch named feature/provisioning-hw
+2. You commit and push to your fork master branch
-3. You share the (public) repository link with the reviewer
+3. You share the (public) repository link with the reviewer when development is completed

 Note: The system will be tested by the reviewer on the sample data by running `results.sh`